Implement discrete state-space system

 State name enables this parameter.

 Note: TypeQualifier will be removed in a future release.
 To apply storage type qualifiers to data, use custom storage classes and memory sections.
-Unless you use an ERT-based code generation target with Embedded Coder software, custom storage classes and memory sections do not affect the generated code.
+Unless you use an ERT-based code generation target with Embedded Coder, custom storage classes and memory sections do not affect the generated code.

 Specify a storage type qualifier such as